The Crown will now continue for a sixth season on Netflix, despite initial plans to wrap up the show after Season 5.

-On September 9, the show’s creator, Peter Morgan, declared that the series would suspend production out of respect for the Queen.
-Apparently, Netflix has long-term plans for the series in the event that the monarch dies.
+Peter Morgan, the show’s creator, confirmed that the series will pause production out of respect for the Queen.
+Apparently, Netflix has long-term preparations for the series in the event that the queen dies.

 “The Crown is a love letter to her and I’ve nothing to add for now, just silence and respect.
-I expect we will stop filming out of respect too,” said Morgan per Deadline.
+I expect we will stop filming out of respect too,” according to Deadline, Morgan.

 No current-day royal moments will be featured in the sixth season.

-The Queen will still be played by Imelda Staunton.
+The queen will continue to be Imelda Staunton.

 Season 5’s Queen Elizabeth II will be portrayed by Staunton.
 The former Harry Potter actress will continue Olivia Colman and Claire Foy’s tradition of playing the queen for two seasons each with the addition of her second confirmed season.
 Lesley Manville, who replaces Helena Bonham Carter as Princess Margaret in Season 5, may be counted on to spend more time in the sixth and final season as the queen’s younger sister.

-Prince Charles will still be played by Dominic West.
+Prince Charles may be portrayed by Dominic West.

 The Affair’s Dominic West was reportedly “in late-stage negotiations for the part” of Prince Charles in October 2020, according to Variety, although the casting has not yet been made official.
 To be honest, though, we can’t think of anybody finer to play the famous part in Seasons 5 and 6.